 Our Lunch Club programme has now been running for over one year within our local community.
-Since the beginning of Summer 2017 we have facilitated Lunch Clubs during the school holidays in the following two areas; PSG (Preston, Seaton, Gosford) and Fa'side.
+Since the beginning of Summer 2017 we have facilitated Lunch Clubs during the school holidays in the following two areas; PSG (Preston, Seton, Gosford) and Fa'side.

-Food poverty in Scotland during school holidays is a widely publicized issue.
+Food poverty in Scotland during school holidays is a widely publicised issue.
 A recent report published in the Guardian (Butler 2017) stated that over 3 million children were at risk of hunger during the school holidays due to an absence of free school meals.

 Many families rely on free school meals during term time to feed their children which adds financial pressure to parents during school holidays to provide nutritious meals for their children as well as food insecurity, isolation and poor health (Campbell, Watson and Watters 2015).